NYPD Blue: Home media

+In Australia and New Zealand, all twelve seasons are streaming on Disney+ in 16:9.
+The same cropping is present for the UK and Ireland.

 Legacy

 TV reviewer and author Alan Sepinwall informally began his career by blogging recaps and analyses of NYPD Blue episodes.

 Sequel

 The sequel of the series was announced in October 2018.
 The pilot is a co-production between 20th Century Fox TV, which was behind the original series, and ABC Studios, and producers were casting its four main roles at the time of the announcement.
-The storyline revolves around the murder of Andy Sipowicz, with his son Theo as a uniformed police officer who works to earn promotion to detective while investigating his father's killing.
-On November 28, 2018, it was announced that Alona Tal was cast as Detective Nicole Lazarus, the show's female lead.
-Over the next few months, Fabien Frankel was cast as Theo Sipowicz, Rick Gomez and Ashley Thomas were cast as Detectives Craig Pettibone and Chris Gamble, and Sofia Barclay was cast as Adela Zal.
-In addition, Kim Delaney and Bill Brochtrup agreed to appear in their original roles as Diane Russell and John Irvin.
+The storyline would revolve around the murder of Andy Sipowicz, with his son Theo as a uniformed police officer who works to earn promotion to detective while investigating his father's killing.

 On May 10, 2019, it was reported that the sequel's pilot would be retooled for a potential midseason pickup.
 On January 30, 2020, it was reported that the sequel was no longer in active development at ABC.